awpala/my-omscs-notes/cs-6290/19-cache-coherence.md

 Cache `0` responds with the data due to the write request, correspondingly transitioning itself to the invalid (I) state accordingly.
 Correspondingly, the dirty bit is set to bit value `0` in the directory for cache block `X`, and furthermore the presence bit is set to bit value `1` for the cache `1` entry in the directory for cache block `X`.
 Furthermore, cache `1` received the data and transitions to the modified (M) state with respect to cache block `X`.

 ***N.B.*** Observe that `WR X` and `RD Y` proceed largely independently of each other (aside from slight network delays).
-Therefore, provided that the network is reliable and robust (i.e,. containing many different paths among these caches and directories), these requests effectively do not "compete" with each other.
+Therefore, provided that the network is reliable and robust (i.e., containing many different paths among these caches and directories), these requests effectively do not "compete" with each other.

 <center>
 <img src="./assets/19-080.png" width="650">